iotaledger/documentation/channels/0.1/references/error-messages.md

 You may see this error when trying to process a message that relies on information in an `Announce` message.

-To resolve this error, you first need to process the `Announce` message by using  the `unwrap_announcement()` method to add the channel information to the subscriber's [state](../channels/how-channels-works.md#author-and-subscriber-states).
+To resolve this error, you first need to process the `Announce` message by using  the `unwrap_announcement()` method to add the channel information to the subscriber's [state](../how-channels-works.md#author-and-subscriber-states).

+## Can't see your error message?

+Get in touch with us on [Discord](https://discord.iota.org/) in the #streams-discussion channel, or [create an issue](https://github.com/iotaledger/documentation/issues/new/choose) on GitHub.